A Guide to Luchazi Greetings and Conversational Phrases

 Luchazi Grammar

-Human physical description vocabulary in Luchazi
+Human physical description vocabulary: Luchazi to English

-Names of wild animals in Luchazi to English
+Names of wild animals: Luchazi to English